China says nobody wants war after tanker attacks in Gulf of Oman

 “We hope all relevant parties remain calm and exercise restraint and avoid tensions further escalating, and hope all sides can jointly safeguard navigational safety in the relevant waters and regional peace and stability.”

-China would continue to safeguard its energy security and the lawful rights of its companies, Geng added.
+China would continue to safeguard its energy security and the lawful rights of its companies, he added.

-Earlier, state media cited President Xi Jinping as telling Iran’s President Hassan Rouhani on the sidelines of summit in Kyrgyzstan that China would promote steady development of ties with Iran no matter how the international situation changed.
+Earlier, the ministry cited President Xi Jinping as telling Iran’s President Hassan Rouhani on the sidelines of a summit in Kyrgyzstan that China would promote steady development of ties with Iran, no matter how the international situation changed.

+“China has always viewed Sino-Iranian relations from a strategic and long-term perspective,” the ministry paraphrased Xi as saying, but it made no mention of the tension in the Gulf region.

 China and Iran have close energy ties, and Beijing has been angered by U.S. threats against countries and companies that violate U.S. sanctions by importing Iranian oil.